silver84/Ethereum-community-toolset/gephi-visualisation.md

 In this particular experimentation:
 Nodes = a twitter account here an official ethereum projects accounts.
-Edges= the number of interactions and relationships that nodes have with others nodes.
+Edges = the number of interactions and relationships that nodes have with others nodes.

 We using an undirected graph which mean the connections betwenn node have no obvious direction and are represented by simple lines or curves.